-For a while I was certain that Bamba was going to be ineligible due to accepting outside benefits.
+For a while, I was certain that Bamba was going to be ineligible due to accepting outside benefits.
 Thankfully we will get the chance to see the freakishly long post put on a show for the Longhorns.
 He has a long way to go as a reliable offensive player, but his defensive impact is going to be right up there in the country.
-NBA teams will salivate over the chance to develop a 7-footer with soft touch, quickness and a 7-foot-8 wingspan.
+NBA teams will salivate over the chance to develop a 7-footer with a soft touch, quickness, and a 7-foot-8 wingspan.

 7. Wendall Carter (PF Duke, Fr.)

 The Bagley addition definitely is going to put a hamper on Carter’s stock, as his touches will go way down from what many expected.
 That doesn’t mean that scouts will forget about the footwork and proficiency of the man-child from Georgia.
 Rebounding and making the most of his offensive touches will be key.